Highlights of the Department

 - Philosophy is a good subject for higher studies and research.

-- Two teachers of the department Dr. Kurkum Rani and Dr. Keert Choudhary were awarded minor research projects by the UGC in March 2015 which thy have successfully submitted.
+- Two teachers of the department Dr. Kumkum Rani and Dr. Keerti Choudhary were awarded minor research projects by the UGC in March 2015 which they have successfully submitted.

 - Teachers of the department regularly publish articles in newspapers, journals, Magazines.
 Some have even published books.